 If you do this, HMRC will pay you interest at 0.5% from six months and 13 days after the start of your accounting period to the payment deadline.
 Whilst you may wish to take advantage of this interest payment, it may not be appropriate for you to do so as it may lead to cash flow issues.

-If you have any questions about any aspect of Corporation Tax, it’s best to speak to one of our small business accountants.
-Our online book-keeping team supports thousands of contractors and small businesses, providing straight-forward advice and support.
+If you have any questions about any aspect of Corporation Tax, it’s best to speak to one of our limited company accountants.
+Our online bookkeeping team helps thousands of contractors freelancers and growing companies, providing straight-forward advice and support.